pandoc-ext/diagram/README.md

-The security is improved considerably if the `diagram` metadata field is unset or set to a predefined value before this filter is called, e.g., via another filter.
+The security is improved considerably if the `diagram` metadata field is unset or set to a predefined value before this filter is called, e.g., via another filter or a defaults file.